mapbox/mapbox-directions-swift/README.md

 Then `import MapboxDirections`.

-This repository contains an example application that demonstrates how to use the framework.
-To run it, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.
+This repository contains an [example application](./DirectionsPlayground/) that demonstrates how to use the framework.
 Detailed documentation is available in the [Mapbox API Documentation](https://docs.mapbox.com/api/navigation/#directions).

 ## System requirements